reuben-philip/Simple-physics-calculator/README.md

 # Simple-physics-calculator
-#A program that can calculate simpile physic formulas
+# program that can calculate simpile physic formulas